Discussion paper

 DP18326 Anatomy of a premodern state

-We provide a blueprint for the construction of state capacity measures for premodern states, which has several advantages over the state of the art.
-We argue that the composition of revenues, expenditure patterns, and local-level budgets must be considered to assess changing state capacity.
-As an application, we tackle the case of Portugal (1367–1844).
-We show that Portugal kept throughout this long period a comparatively high fiscal capacity.
-Hence, a having a weak state did not factor Portugal's dismal economic performance from the second half of the eighteenth century.
+We provide a blueprint for constructing measures of state capacity in premodern states, offering several advantages over the current state of the art.
+We argue that assessing changing state capacity requires considering the composition of revenues, expenditure patterns, and local-level budgets.
+As an application, we examine the case of Portugal (1367-1844).
+Our findings demonstrate that throughout most of this extended period, Portugal maintained comparatively high fiscal and legal capacities.
+This challenges claims that Portugal’s economic decline from the second half of the eighteenth century was due to low state capacity.

 £6.00